-This is used to read a .tds file containing menu settings to the TDC-100B.
-These files contain information about the firmware version of the TDC-100B frame from which the file was written.
-The version number in the file is compared with the current version of firmware in the frame of the TDC-100B, and warning is displayed if the versions differ.
+This is used to read a .tds file containing menu settings to the TDC-100.
+These files contain information about the firmware version of the TDC-100 frame from which the file was written.
+The version number in the file is compared with the current version of firmware in the frame of the TDC-100, and warning is displayed if the versions differ.
 This is because menu items may have changed between different versions and the file may not give you the settings you expect.

-The menu items for the original TDC-100 version 3.4 or 3.5 are the same as the TDC-100B running Version 1.4, and may be safely loaded.
+The menu items in versions 3.4 and 3.5 are the same, and version 3.4 files may be safely loaded into a TDC running version 3.5.